OSSCanada/microhackfest/HOL/04_Docker/README.md

 ## 2. Build Custom Container Image

 The purpose of this section is to understand how to build a Container Image from a GitHub Repository (i.e. Application Code) and script a container image build with a ```Dockerfile```.
-After your custom image is built you will then push it to your own Private Container Registry (i.e. Azure Container Registry - ACR).
+After your custom image is built you will then push it to your own Private Container Registry (i.e. Azure Container Registry (ACR)).

 ![Docker file diagram](images/docker_file_layers.png)